 - In the 80's sex comedy Bachelor Party the evil blond preppie falls, like, 20 stories and winds up butt-first in the sunroof of a car.
 Neither he, the passengers nor the car suffer any kind of damage, but the passengers end up kissing the guy's butt when they lean in to kiss each other.

-- In Collateral, this is how Jamie Fox's character is introduced to the fact that Tom Cruise's character is a hitman.
+- In Collateral, this is how Jamie Foxx's character is introduced to the fact that Tom Cruise's character is a hitman.
 One of the targets has the bad grace to fall out of the window and onto the hood of his taxi.

 - The Hong Kong action movie Sha Po Lang, known in some places as Kill Zone has the heroic Inspector Ma thrown out of a window and onto a car to his death by Big Bad and Anti-Villain Wong Po.
-This turns especially tragic when we learn that the car that Ma landed on was the same one that the Big Bad's wife and little girl were waiting in.
+This turns especially tragic when it's revealed that the car that Ma landed on was the same one that the Big Bad's wife and little girl were waiting in.
 Ouch.

 - Kick-Ass, the movie version, opens with the same scene as in the comic book.